bubroz/clipscribe/docs/DEVELOPMENT.md

 - **Click**: For building the command-line interface.
 - **Rich**: For beautiful and informative CLI output (used for progress bars).
 - **yt-dlp**: Video downloading from 1800+ sites.
-- **Gemini 1.5 Flash**: The core AI model for transcription and analysis.
+- **Gemini 2.5 Flash**: The core AI model for direct video processing and temporal intelligence extraction.
 - **Pydantic v2**: For data validation and settings management.
 - **Async/Await**: For high-performance, concurrent I/O operations.
 - **spaCy, GLiNER, REBEL**: For the hybrid entity and relationship extraction engine.